sehrik/js-obfuscator-config/README.md

 # js-obfuscator-config

-pull all of your source file in /dist folder.
+put all of your source file in /dist folder.

 entry file name should be index.js